wagiminator/ATtiny814-USB-RTC/README.md

 # USB-RTC - Real-Time Clock USB-Stick based on ATtiny214/414/814
 The USB-RTC is a simple real-time clock that can supply devices without one (e.g. Raspberry Pi) with the current time and date via USB.
-The CR1220 or CR1225 backup battery keeps the clock running even without an external power supply.
+The CR1220, CR1225 or LIR1220 (recommended) backup battery keeps the clock running even without an external power supply.
 The built-in 32.768 kHz crystal ensures a reasonable accuracy of the clock.
 The on board CH330N (or CH340N) USB-to-serial adapter can also be used as a UPDI programmer, so that no external programming device is required.
 This makes the USB-RTC also suitable as a development board for RTC applications based on the new tinyAVR or megaAVR microcontrollers.

 ![pic1.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny814-USB-RTC/main/documentation/USB-RTC_pic1.jpg)
 ![pic2.jpg](https://raw.githubusercontent.com/wagiminator/ATtiny814-USB-RTC/main/documentation/USB-RTC_pic2.jpg)